mrcavalcanti/mosaicoo/docs/sources/getting-started/build-first-dashboard.md

 +++
 aliases = ["/docs/grafana/latest/getting-started/getting-started/", "/docs/grafana/latest/guides/getting_started/", "/docs/grafana/latest/guides/gettingstarted/"]
-description = "Learn how to get started with Grafana by adding a preconfigured dashboard." title = "Build your first dashboard" weight = 200
+description = "Learn how to get started with Mosaicoo by adding a preconfigured dashboard." title = "Build your first dashboard" weight = 200
 +++

 # Build your first dashboard

-This topic helps you get started with Grafana and build your first dashboard.
+This topic helps you get started with Mosaicoo and build your first dashboard.
 To learn more about Grafana, refer to [What is Grafana?]({{< relref "_index.md" >}}).

-> **Note:** Grafana also offers a [free account with Grafana Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) to help getting started even easier and faster.
-You can install Grafana to self-host or get a free Grafana Cloud account.
+> **Note:** Mosaicoo also offers a [free account with Mosaicoo Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) to help getting started even easier and faster.
+You can install Mosaicoo to self-host or get a free Mosaicoo Cloud account.

 #### Install Grafana